tiagoor/trusty-docker-openstack/README.md

 ## Abstract

 This Vagrantfile will deploy the OpenStack Icehouse envirionment on Ubuntu 14.04 LTS virtual machines with VirtualBox.
-OpenStack components that run on Controller uses Docker container.
+OpenStack components that run on *controller* uses Docker container.

 ![trusty-docker-openstack components and networks](https://raw.githubusercontent.com/kiyoad/trusty-docker-openstack/master/images/trusty-docker-openstack.gif)